 The hiring manager is now hooked, let’s make him/her a fan of yours with a work experience that screams you’re hireable.

-How to write a network engineer resume experience?
+How to write a network engineer resume experience

-If you were to write this section on your own, and given the last few sections we went through, we’re sure you’d be writing highly impactful resume experience.
+If you were to write this section on your own, and given the last few sections we went through, we’re sure you’d be writing a highly impactful resume experience.

-But, it’s easy to miss one thing here though.
+But, it’s easy to miss one thing here, though.

 Hiring managers like Jane actually go beyond simple observations.
 She actually gave us her little secret that we rarely hear hiring managers talk about.
 She tries to observe: